Why Patience Is Rare in Option Trading

 • Wait for proper confirmation

-• Follow disciplined risk management
+• Follow risk management properly

 • Avoid emotional entries